Criticisms of globalization: Threats to animal livelihood

-The factors resulting in habitat destruction can be narrowed down to: exploitations of populations and natural areas for production or trade, increased housing, agriculture, overfishing, road building, mining, and dam construction.
+The factors resulting in habitat destruction can be narrowed down to: exploitations of populations and natural areas for production or trade, increased housing, agriculture, over-fishing, road building, mining, and dam construction.
 There are also subtle effects of globalization on wild species, expansions of ecotourism-based industries, changes in land-use practice, and competition for resources has increased contact between wildlife and humans.
 It has also introduced human-pathogens to wild species such as Mycobacterium tuberculosis in mongooses of Botswana.
 The resulting mortality in mongooses has been near-extinction threatening.